joshuapent/facebook-2.0-/README.md

   - Limit feed page to exclusively friends/followed pages.
 - Like/dislike button, ability to comment on a post.
 - Share feature.
-- Bcrpyt/GoogleAuth to encode passwords for security.
+- GoogleAuth to encode passwords for security.
 - Make search feature more user-friendly.
 - Allow the ability to message others.